json-api/json-api/_format/1.1/index.md

 `415 Unsupported Media Type` error.

-After attempting to rule out other possible causes of this error, a client that receives a `415 Unsupported Media Type` **SHOULD** remove the profile extensions it has applied to the document and retry its request without the `profile` media type parameter.
-If this resolves the error, the client **SHOULD NOT** attempt to use profile extensions in subsequent interactions with the same API.
+After attempting to rule out other possible causes of this error, a client that receives a `415 Unsupported Media Type` **SHOULD** remove the profiles it has applied to the document and retry its request without the `profile` media type parameter.
+If this resolves the error, the client **SHOULD NOT** attempt to apply profiles in subsequent interactions with the same API.

 > The most likely other causes of a 415 error are that the server doesn't support JSON:API at all or that the client has failed to provide a required